uliaka/news-app/README.md

-# News app
+# API key

-News-app is a simple news app which uses [NewsAPI](https://newsapi.org/) to fetch news from the API.
+You'll need to provide API key to fetch the news from the News Service [NewsAPI](https://newsapi.org/).

+Create a new file named .env in the project root folder Insert the API key in .env file:
+REACT_APP_API_KEY=your key

 # Project setup

 In the project directory, you can run:

+Install dependencies:
 ### `npm install`

 Compiles for development:
 ### `npm run start`
 Runs the app.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.